ethanwhite/swc-bootcamp-material/Lectures/shell.md

 1. Automating data analysis
 2. Combining existing tools in powerful ways with only a few keystrokes
-3. Interacting with remote machine
+3. Interacting with remote machines

 *Start shell in SWC directory with example files?*